What Is A Zero Client?

 Because of their lower price point and lower power usage (as low as 1/50th of fat clients), zero clients are an attractive option for companies considering VDI.

 When selecting zero clients, be aware of limitations.

-Typical zero client limitations stem from an endpoint management solution that is not powerful enough or easy to manage.
+Typical zero client limitations stem from an endpoint security and optimization solution that is not powerful enough or easy to manage.
 Other limitations include a lack of technical support or being locked into a proprietary system.
-Zero clients themselves are not unique; what sets them apart is the bundled endpoint management system that you’ll use to manage them.
-Only IGEL offers an industry-leading endpoint management system with advanced flexibility and free technical support.
+Zero clients themselves are not unique; what sets them apart is the bundled endpoint security and optimization system that you’ll use to manage them.
+Only IGEL offers an industry-leading endpoint security and optimization system with advanced flexibility and free technical support.